AmCham at Arendalsuka 2023 – Multinationals in Norway: Patients, Innovation & Profit

 Patient groups were represented on the panels by Trine Beate Nicolaysen, General Secretary, The Norwegian Childhood Cancer Society and Kristin Kornelia Utne, Board Member, The Norwegian Medical Association and President of the Norwegian Junior Doctors Association.
 Here, real life examples were given on the need for faster approval of innovative life-saving medicines and challenges from the perspective of clinicians.

 Industry was represented by member companies AbbVie (Kirsti Nyhus, Managing Director – Norway), Merck (Taher Hassan, Cluster Lead, Nordics and Baltics), and Roche (Martin Haswell, General Manager – Norway).
 Nyhus discussed the value of the health industry and its importance for Norway.
 As a regional leader, Taher provided insight into what Norway could learn from its neighbors in addressing barriers to private-sector value creation in the Norwegian healthcare sector.
 Haswell emphasized that the Norwegian healthcare sector has room to grow in its collaboration with industry and implementation of innovative solutions.

-Going forward, accelerated access to healthcare innovation for Norwegian patients will hinge upon:
+Going forward, multinational healthcare investment in Norway will hinge upon:

-- Utilize the potential in Norwegian Healthcare industry
+- Utilizing the potential in Norwegian Healthcare industry

 AmCham will continue to work diligently on all fronts.